Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Methods

 \subsection{Model Details}

 Our model is comprised of a two-level configuration, where a 2D network of $N_{\rm N}=160000$ spiking neurons is sampled by a square array of $N_{\rm E}=8\times8$ virtual electrodes.
 Neurons are distributed randomly in space (with periodic boundary conditions) and, on average, nearest neighbors are $d_{\rm N} = 50 {\rm \mum}$ apart.
 While the model is inherently unit-less, it is more intuitive to assign some length scale \Ldash in our case the inter-neuron distance $d_{\rm N}$ \Rdash to set that scale: all other size-dependent quantities can then be expressed in terms of the chosen $d_{\rm N}$.
 For instance, the linear system size $L$ can be derived by realizing that the random placement of neurons corresponds to an ideal gas.
 It follows that $L=2\sqrt{N_{\rm N}} \, d_{\rm N} = 4 {\rm cm}$ for uniformly distributed neurons.
 (For comparison, on a square lattice, the packing ratio would be higher and it is easy to see that the system size would be $\sqrt{N_{\rm N}} \, d_{\rm N}$.)
 Given the system size and neuron number, the overall neuronal density is $\rho = 100 /{\rm mm}^{2}$.
-With our choice of parameters, the model matches typical experimental conditions in terms of inter-neuron distance, system size and neuron density (see Table~\ref{tab:parameters} for details).
+With our choice of parameters, the model matches typical experimental conditions in terms of inter-neuron distance and system size (see Table~\ref{tab:parameters} for details).
+Whereas the apparent neuron density of $\rho = 100 /{\rm mm}^{2}$ is on the lower end of literature values~\cite{wagenaar_extremely_2006,Ivenshitz2010b}, this parameter choice avoids boundary effects that can be particularly dominant near criticality due to the long spatial correlation.
 The implementation of the model in C\texttt{++}, and the python code used to analyze the data and generate the figures, are available online at \href{https://github.com/Priesemann-Group/criticalavalanches}{https://github.com/Priesemann-Group/criticalavalanches}.